-- · Preparation to undertake advanced scholarly work - Academic distinction as reflected in overall GPA, major GPA, and junior and senior year GPA, as well as awards, prizes, or publications - · A minimum of three letters of recommendation - GRE scores (use 2901: Classics, or 2609: Classical Languages for scores to be reported by ETS) - A statement of purpose, which should be clearly and cogently written and indicate why the applicant is interested in the AHMA program and where his or her specialization might lie - A scholarly writing sample of no more than 25 pages and indicating the origin of the writing sample (i.e. a class paper, senior honors thesis, MA thesis
+- Preparation to undertake advanced scholarly work. - Academic distinction as reflected in overall GPA, major GPA, and junior and senior year GPA, as well as awards, prizes, or publications. - A minimum of three letters of recommendation. - GRE scores (use 2901: Classics, or 2609: Classical Languages for scores to be reported by ETS). - A statement of purpose, which should be clearly and cogently written and indicate why the applicant is interested in the AHMA program and where his or her specialization might lie. - A scholarly writing sample of no more than 25 pages and indicating the origin of the writing sample (i.e. a class paper, senior honors thesis.
+MA thesis.

 An applicant with an MA is expected to offer substantially stronger preparation than one with only a BA.
 Applications must be submitted electronically either via Graduate Division's online application or via the link on the AHMA website.
 The online application process for fall normally opens in early September.
+The deadline for applications is early December.